alx3apps/spring-embedded-tomcat/README.md

         }
     }

-It makes all the magic.
+For Spring 3.1 no-xml config threre is another implementation `EmbeddedAnnotationSpringContext` that extends `AnnotationConfigApplicationContext`.

 Besides many config classes some intresting are:

  - `EmbeddedContextConfig` - to use standard `web.xml` parsing
  - `EmbeddedDirContext` and `EmbeddedLoader` - to be able to run without accessing any content on HD,